-In accordance with the Medium-Term Management Plan 2023, Sojitz is enhancing its risk management capabilities in the first and second lines of the three-line defense (first line: business divisions, second line: corporate departments, and third line: internal audits), which is the fundamental concept of internal control.
+Sojitz has established risk management rules to deal with the various risks to which Sojitz is exposed in the course of its business operations.
+It manages and operates these rules in an aim to enhance the ongoing risk management structure.
+Also, Sojitz is enhancing its risk management capabilities in the first and second lines of the three-line model (first line: business divisions, second line: corporate departments, and third line: internal audits), which is the fundamental concept of internal control.